-When an interest rate is locked, a lender is obligated to grant the loan at the agreed-upon rate, regardless of market fluctuations between time of mortgage approval and its closing.
-Work closely with your loan officer, because rate-lock timing differs depending on your individual circumstances.
-Get your interest rate locked when it’s best for you!
+When an interest rate locks, a lender must grant the loan at the agreed-upon rate.
+This is regardless of market fluctuations between the time of mortgage approval and when it closes.
+This comes with the benefit of protection if market rates go up; but also your higher rate will be honored if rates go down.
+Our loan officers will work closely with you on this because rate-lock timing differs.
+It could depend on your individual circumstances.
+Get your interest rate locked when it’s best for your wallet!

 When Can You Lock?

-You have the ability to lock your interest rate in advance of your initial approval, and are required to find the home you’re looking for first.
-This is because your rate lock comes with an expiration date and you don’t want to be shopping for a house while the clock is ticking on your locked.
+You have the ability to lock your interest rate in advance of your initial approval, but you have to find the home you’re looking for first.
+This is because your rate lock comes with an expiration date – you don’t want to be shopping for a house while the clock is ticking on your rate lock.
 You can extend your rate lock, but there are “extension costs” you will pay.
+These costs depend on the amount of the loan and the length you want to extend it.
 The shorter the locked rate, the cheaper it will be; but make sure you have time to get your loan process finished before you lose your rate!

 Does it Cost Money to Lock in Your Rate?

-If you are unsure what’s right for you or have any other questions, contact the Housing Buzz team today!
+If you are unsure what’s right for you or have any other questions, contact our team today!